A7-ScAry/scary-bot/README.md

 ## About

-ScAry Bot is a Flutter-based AI assistant designed to provide a simple, fast and clean chatting experience on Android.
+ScAry Bot is a Flutter-based AI assistant designed to provide a simple, fast, and clean chatting experience on Android.

 ## Features